|Animal Control Office

 Surrendering A Pet or Calling In A Stray Animal:

-If you are unable to care for your pet any longer, just bring your animal to 6158 Goodrich Road or call 407-8912 no questions asked.
-There your animal will be taken care of and put up for adoption.
+If you a Town of Clarence resident and are unable to care for your pet any longer, just bring your animal to 6158 Goodrich Road or call 407-8912.
+(Photo ID required) There your animal will be taken care of and put up for adoption.
 There is a $20.00 Fee.

 If there is a stray dog or cat wandering around, call 407-8912 to have it picked up and brought to the shelter.